S3-working-group/s3-practical-guide-french/docs/all.md

 Describing the specific purpose the team (or role keeper) is responsible for fulfilling within the organization, clarifies why this domain exists, so that delegatees understand what's expected of them and why their work is relevant for the organization.

-Vous pouvez décrire le driver primaire en utilisant la pratique _Décrire les Drivers Organisationnels_ et regarder la pratique _Répondre aux Drivers Organisationnels_ pour des suggestions sur la façon de décrire cette exigence.
+Vous pouvez décrire le moteur principal en utilisant la pratique _Décrire les Moteurs Organisationnels_ et regarder la pratique _Répondre aux Moteurs Organisationnels_ pour des suggestions sur la façon de décrire cette exigence.

 **Describe:**